bespoyasov/www/README.md

 npm run dict:collect
 ```

-This command is run automatically after installing the dependencies and before project start and build.
+This command is also run automatically after installing the dependencies and before project start and build.

 To set up a watcher over the translation data that updates the dictionary on every `translations.json` file change, run: